loanstreet/deploy-scripts/README.md

 PACKAGE=git
 ```

-### Push (optional)
+### Push

+Optional.
 The packaged files can then be sent to the deployment server in a number of ways.
 The default one is a bare git repo on the server that will receive the files and run a **post-receive** hook to deliver it to the deployment directory.

 ```bash
 # The method used to push the packaged files